-Feb 1, 2021: The social controversy over Gamestop’s (GME) battle of wills — r/wallstreetbets v 'The Shorts' — will harden the scrutiny of regulators and litigators toward the US$2.4 trillion global ecosystem that supports hedge fund strategies.
-This is a pivotal moment, not only for GME and The Shorts, but also for the Bastille-walled clearing markets that their lenders and agents use to secure the funds' trade settlements and financings.
+Feb 1, 2021: The social controversy over Gamestop’s (GME) battle of wills — r/wallstreetbets v 'The Shorts' — may well harden the scrutiny of regulators and litigators toward the US$2.4 trillion global equity finance ecosystem that supports hedge fund strategies.
+This is a pivotal moment, not only for GME and The Shorts, but also for the clearing systems that their lenders and agents use to secure the funds' trade settlements and financings.

 Ignorance of clearing house rules, coupled with uneven disclosures had clearly inflamed social tensions over the GME short squeeze.
 These tensions were exacerbated when risk managers at clearing houses were portrayed in the media as fighting the popular uprising of legions of day traders.

-Any image of industry heavy-weights circling the financial wagons to protect anti-social billionaires will always provoke critics of the status quo.
+Any inflammatory article about so-called industry heavy-weights circling the financial wagons to protect the status quo will always provoke critics.
 When the antagonists are seen as trading desks at allegedly front-running hedge funds, it may be the final negative headline needed to incite strong regulatory reform movements.
-The storms of reform have already been gathering, as evidenced by several well-publicized developments:
+And those storms of reform were already gathering before the GameStop saga, as evidenced by several well-publicized developments:

 Changing social views of complex finance ...